 At Literacy Source, we know that one size doesn't fit all.
 As one of only eight community based organizations in the state funded by the Washington State Board for Community and Technical Colleges, we collaborate with local community colleges and others offering adult basic education, and provide a unique educational model for students that includes:

-- Low-teacher-to-student ratio: Unlike Basic Skills classes at community college that have a minimum of 15 students, Literacy Source maintains a teacher-to-student ratio of 1 to 5.
+Low student-teacher ratio: Unlike Basic Skills classes at community college that have a minimum of 15 students, Literacy Source maintains a student-teacher ratio of 5 to 1.